alihamzapk/LivePeople/_datasets/2020-DV1-San Luis Potosí -Location Event Per Time RD.md

 ---
 schema: default
-title: 2020-DV1-San Luis Potosí -Location Event Per Time RD
+title: 2020-DV1-San Luis Potosí -Location RD
 organization: Unitn
 notes: This dataset returns the geocoordinates of where the phone is located.
 It is part of Wenet Diversity 1 data collection, which contains data about the everyday life activities of students coming from 8 different universities located in China, Denmark, India, Italy, Mexico, Mongolia, Paraguay and UK.
 The data were collected via questionnaires, data coming from 27 smartphone sensors associated to thousand self-reported annotations over a period of 4 weeks.
 resources: